Welcome to today's edition of the Rush 24-7 podcast.

 This week, Congress plans to vote on a bill that leaves in place the legal hurdles in the FISA Act, problems that were highlighted during the May search for a group of kidnapped U.S. soldiers.

-In the early hours of May 12th, seven soldiers, including specialist Jimenez, were on a lookout near a patrol base in the Al-Qaeda-controlled area of Iraq called a triangle of death.
+In the early hours of May 12th, seven soldiers, including specialist Jimenez, were on a lookout near a patrol base in the al-Qaeda-controlled area of Iraq called a triangle of death.

-Sometime before dawn, heavily armed Al-Qaeda gunmen quietly cut through the tangles of uh concertina wire surrounding the outpost of two Humvees and made a massive and coordinated surprise attack.
+Sometime before dawn, heavily armed Al-Qaeda gunmen quietly cut through the tangles of concertina wire surrounding the outpost of two Humvees and made a massive and coordinated surprise attack.

-Four of the soldiers were killed on the spot, three others were taken hostage.
+Four of the soldiers were killed on the spot.

-A search To rescue the men quickly launched, but it soon ground to a halt as lawyers obeying strict U.S. laws about surveillance cobble together the legal grounds for wiretapping the suspected kidnappers.
+A search to rescue the men quickly launched, but it soon ground to a halt as lawyers obeying strict U.S. laws about surveillance cobble together the legal grounds for wiretapping the suspected kidnappers.

 We're talking about things in Iraq, folks.